-Of the above items, the shoes (if packed) and the clothes take up a lot of room, however it is the supplements that really consume space.
-For the powder supplements, I mix my own and store it in individual storage containers.
+Of the above items, the shoes (if packed) and the clothes take up a lot of room; however, the supplements really consume space.
+For the powder supplements, I mix my own and store them in individual storage containers.
 Given I need two containers for workout days and one container for non-workout days, my supplements take up a lot of room.
 I am considering mixing and bagging my supplements so that I only need two bags of supplements instead of 10 or more containers, but I have not made the switch yet.

 While it is a little hard to see in the picture below, my workout equipment takes up about half of my luggage for a two-week trip (I try not to check a bag for anything less than a week).

 This leaves the diet.
-For breakfast and lunch it is easier — assuming it is not a going out lunch.
+For breakfast and lunch, it is easier — assuming it is not a going-out lunch.
 Dinner becomes the issue.
 First, it depends on where we go to eat.
-Second, it depends what is on the menu and the cost associated.
+Second, it depends on what is on the menu and the cost associated.
 Third, it depends on who is going.
-To be fair, I can often find meal options that fit my macros, it is more of self-control thing to order that versus something else.
+To be fair, I can often find meal options that fit my macros; it is more of a self-control thing to order that versus something else.
 Also, when others order drinks or appetizers, it can be tempting to indulge.
-In all honesty, I do not always make the best choices when going out, but I have been making a conscious effort to be better.
+In all honesty, I do not always make the best choices when going out, but I have made a conscious effort to be better.

 © 2017 – 2021, Steve Flanders.
 All rights reserved.